gongzhang/procbridge/README.md

+Note: this is a forked version of the original library which uses Gson instead of Json.org for the Java part.
+The rationable behind this is a problematic license of the Json.org, which requires that "The Software shall be used for Good, not Evil.".
+Sometimes it's hard to tell what is good and what is evil :(, especially in a corporate environment.

 # 1. Introduction

 **ProcBridge** is a lightweight **socket-based** IPC (*Inter-Process Communication*) protocol.
 The goal is to provide an **consistency** and **convenient** way for developers to implement inter-process applications.
 Currently we have **Java** and **Python** implementations.
 More languages will be supported in the future.